Your cart is currently empty!

 What we need

-Send your article in the text format (.doc, .docx, .txt; NOT as PDF), as an attachment via email to firstname.lastname@example.org.
+Please submit your article in a Word or text format (.doc, .docx, .txt) as an attachment via email to firstname.lastname@example.org.
 Do not send your article in PDF format.

-Include up to 3 links of your choice to your website, Facebook page, Instagram page, Youtube channel, etc.
+Include up to three links of your choice, directing readers to your website, Facebook page, Instagram page, YouTube channel, etc.

-This image will be shown on all other pages along with the title and should reflect the essence of your article.
-Please, do NOT suggest a picture of yourself for this image.
+This image will be displayed on all other pages alongside the article title and should capture the essence of your article.
+Please refrain from suggesting a picture of yourself for this purpose.

-All images to be used in the article body must be ATTACHED to your email as separate files.
-Make sure they are in a good resolution and are not subject to copyright restrictions.
+All images intended for use within the article body must be attached to your email as separate files.
+Ensure they have a good resolution and are not subject to copyright restrictions.
 It is your responsibility to confirm copyright status and obtain permissions, if necessary.
-Whenever possible, include descriptions for the images, including copyright information, names, years, etc. (Leave space for images in the article file where you want to place them and add descriptions there)
+Whenever possible, include descriptions for the images, including copyright information, names, years, etc. Leave space within the article file for the images and add descriptions accordingly.

-If you illustrate your article with video examples, add links to videos in the article body (in the Word file) and provide titles or descriptions for each video.
+If you choose to illustrate your article with video examples, insert the links to the videos within the article body (within the Word file) and provide titles or descriptions for each video.
 Videos must be hosted on platforms like YouTube or Vimeo.

 Objectives for article writing: